Trees on your property

 A permit from Council is required to clear vegetation and prune or remove a tree if:

-• The tree has the following dimensions:
+• The tree has any of the following dimensions:

-• A height exceeding 4 metres
+• A height exceeding 4 metres.

-• A trunk girth (circumference) exceeding 600 millimetres measured at 1.4 metres above ground level
+• A trunk girth (circumference) exceeding 600 millimetres measured at 1.4 metres above ground level.

 • A crown spread exceeding 3 metres.

-• The tree is a locally native species that is representative of the original vegetation of the area
+• The tree is a locally native species that is representative of the original vegetation of the area.

-• The vegetation is within a defined wildlife corridor or has known wildlife habitat value
+• The vegetation is within a defined wildlife corridor or has known wildlife habitat value.

 • The tree is visually prominent from the street or surrounding properties and makes a positive contribution to the visual character of the locality.